Ladydiana/IntroductionToDAX/README.md

 - Example: ```SUM()``` vs ```CALCULATE(SUM())```

 ## Time Intelligence
-- Time intelligence needs a date table
+** - Time intelligence needs a date table **
 - Date table properties:
-  - All dates should be present
+  ** - All dates should be present **
   - From 1° of January, to 31° of December
   - No holes
   - Otherwise time intelligence will not work
+- Time Intelligence covers:
+  - Year To Date
+  - Quarter To Date
+  - Running Total
+  - Same period previous year
+  - Working days computation
+  - Fiscal Year
+  - etc.
+- Aggregations:
+  - YTD: Year To Date
+  - QTD: Quarter To Date
+  - MTD: Month To Date

 ### CALENDAR
 - Returns a table with a single column named "Date", containing a contiguous set of dates in the given range, inclusive.